-If you already have an administration user, for example created with a version prior to 8.0.20, use the update option with the setupAdminAccount() operation to upgrade the privileges of the existing user.
-This is relevant during an upgrade, to ensure that the administration user is compatible.
+If you have a server configuration account or administrator account created with a version prior to MySQL Shell 8.0.20, use the update option with the setupAdminAccount() operation to upgrade the privileges of the existing user.
+This is relevant during an upgrade, to ensure that the user accounts are compatible.
 For example, to upgrade the user named icadmin issue: